pvjambur/Dhyana_VR/README.md

 ### Hardware Setup

-Our project is monitored by two devices: Apple Vision Pro and Apple Watch series
+Our project is monitored by two devices: Apple Vision Pro and the Apple Watch series, with an additional nose-mist add-on.

-A 'Swift' based app which can be integrated with Vision pro.
+A 'Swift' based app which can be integrated with Vision Pro.

 ![image](https://github.com/pvjambur/Dhyana_VR/assets/145439975/62b1618e-c0d3-4292-a311-aef4b982fadd)